-If the RTX 2080 Super is too expensive for you, or if you don’t want to get that overpowered GPU for 1080p gaming, check out the 2070 Super and RX 5700 XT.
-Both will achieve about 100 frames or above in a great chunk of games.
-Both will run eSports titles in silky smooth 144 FPS.
+If the RTX 2080 Super is too expensive for you, or if you don’t want to get that overpowered GPU for 1080p gaming, check out the 2070 Super.
+The RTX 2070 Super is an excellent bang-for-buck GPU for 1080p 144Hz gaming.
+This card will run eSports titles in silky smooth 144 FPS.

-The more expensive of the two.
 The ASUS RTX 2070 Super will run most games around 100 FPS or higher at max settings.
 Unlike RTX 2080 Super, you will have to lower a couple of settings to achieve 144 FPS performance in a good amount of recent AAA games.

 A couple of games (AC: Odyssey, RDR 2, Borderlands 3) will have to be played at high or medium settings in case you want to achieve 144 FPS performance.
 But, if you’re okay with AAA titles running at around 100 frames with max details, the RTX 2070 Super will achieve that goal without issues.

 And yes, the aforementioned graphics hogs will require lowering a good chunk of visual settings.
-But you can achieve steady 60 FPS or higher at max settings even in those most demanding games of today.
+But you can achieve a steady 60 FPS or higher at max settings even in those most demanding games of today.